yang-zhang/scipy/doc/source/tutorial/linalg.rst

 ``numpy.matrix`` is matrix class that has a more convenient interface than ``numpy.ndarray`` for matrix operations.
-This class supports for example MATLAB-like creation syntax via the, has matrix multiplication as default for the ``*`` operator, and contains ``I`` and ``T`` members that serve as shortcuts for inverse and transpose:
+This class supports for example MATLAB-like creation syntax via the ``numpy.mat`` function, has matrix multiplication as default for the ``*`` operator, and contains ``I`` and ``T`` members that serve as shortcuts for inverse and transpose: